EricY019/ericy019.github.io/_posts/2022-09-02-vscode-git-ssh.md

 ![ssh-key](/assets/images/ssh-key.png)

-In ths page, copy the public key in `id_rsa.pub` mentioned previously and paste it in `Key`.
+In ths page, copy the public key in `id_rsa.pub` mentioned previously and paste it in property Key.
 Click on `Add SSH key` when all properties are set.

 Next, open Git Bash and enter the following: